MrTee99/Tic-Tac-Toe-Game/README.md

 It is a console based desktop application developed using C++.

 Project was developed in Fall 2017 Semester.
-It was Computer Programming Course's final project.
+It was Computer Programming Course's semester project.